jasonknoll/jasonknoll/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I'm Jason!
 Checkout some of the projects I have presented here on GitHub!
 For more experimental/personal/private projects that I may be working on, visit my profile on [GitLab](https://gitlab.com/jason_knoll)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jasonknoll&count_private=true&theme=tokyonight)